How what you eat affects your mental health?

 Just like an engine of an expensive car that gets damaged when provided with low-quality fuels, some low-quality foods can cause damage to your brain.
 A diet high in refined carbs is similar to low-quality fuels.
 Refined carbs are also known as empty calories because they are extremely low in vitamins, minerals, and fiber.
 They are digested quickly and have a high glycemic index hence causing rapid insulin and blood sugar spikes.

 In addition to affecting insulin production, high blood sugar promotes oxidative stress and inflammation.
-A diet high in refined sugars impairs the brain functioning and worsen the symptoms of depression and other mood disorders.
+A diet high in refined sugars impairs brain function and worsens the symptoms of depression and other mood disorders.

 How food affects how you feel

+What you eat affects your mental health and also how your feel.
 Ninety percent of serotonin (the neurotransmitter that meditates mood, regulates sleep and appetite, and inhibits pain) is from the gastrointestinal tract.
 The lining of your gastrointestinal tract has millions of neurons or nerve cells.
 The functioning of these neurons and the production of serotonin is influenced by the billions of bacteria in your digestive tract.
+We also have another article that you can read about The Absolute Best Diet to Control and possibly Reverse Diabetes.

 These bacterias are together known as the microbiome.
 They help protect the lining of the intestines and provide a barrier against toxins and harmful bacteria.
 They also improve how your body absorbs nutrients from food, reduces inflammation, and activates the neural pathway traveling from your gut to the brain.